Trolleybuses in Prague: Decision on replacing bus routes 131, 137, 176 and 191 with trolleybus routes

 An additional 130 million CZK will be used to prepare the Řepy depot for trolleybus expansion.
-Thayt construction should be completed by 2025.
+Construction should be completed by 2025.

 Future outlook

 Even though the current trolleybus network is small, if testing is successful it could begin to grow in the next few years.
 Trolleybuses have strong support from within the public transport company, city major as well as public based on being both clean and efficient.
 The wired section of the current trolleybus system, while not covering the full length of the line, helps recharge batteries while the vehicle is in operation, which reduces the need for heavier high-capacity batteries.
 Therefore, less energy is consumed and batteries can occupy much less space in the vehicle.
 That is also the reason for the wired section of the trolleybus system being on the steep, hilly section, where battery consumption is enormous in comparison to operation on flat ground.